extend-chrome/messages/README.md

 > I've found relying on async messages to be a bit of an anti-pattern.
 Chrome is
 > pretty aggressive about closing the response port, so unless you're doing
-> something synchronous, it's better to send a separate message and use a
+> something synchronous, it's better to use a separate message and use a
 > listener to handle responses.

 To receive async messages, use a message handler with 3 arguments.
 This handler will only receive messages sent with the async option.

-The third argument is a `sendResponse` function, which must be called relatively quickly, or Chrome will throw an error.
+The third argument is a `sendResponse` function, which must be called very quickly, or Chrome will throw an error.
+Even a single await may make the extension unreliable.

 ```javascript
 // Async functions are OK!